byroot/byroot.github.io/_posts/2024-12-29-optimizing-ruby-json-part-4.markdown

 So there was no way around it, I had to find how to automatically re-use that `JSON::State` object.
 Or how to not allocate it at all?

 But that's a story for the next part.

+[^1]: In the initial version of this post I wrongly assumed the `a` suffix was referring to "arrays of bytes".
+Thanks to f33d5173 and ciupicri for lettingme know the real meaning on HN.